EthanMaya/simple-website/src/pages/posts/post-3.md

 ### CV
 worked at morrisons, sky sprouts. did 70 hours a week, worked on click and collect, then worked on srp.
-I also helped around the store in the bakery, kitchen, on the shop floor working fresh, frozen, and. also worked the deliveries in the night
+I also helped around the store in the bakery, kitchen, on the shop floor working fresh, frozen, and also worked the deliveries in the night